 Note: A double beep indicates a measurement error.
 It may help to have a second experimenter read and document the IOP readings whilst the first experimenter takes the measurements.

-Repeat step 2.4 ten times with an interval of 1 – 2 second Reset the tonometer after the 5th reading.
+Repeat step 2.4 to obtain ten successful readings to derive an average IOP.
+Reset the tonometer after the 5th reading.
+Allow an interval of 1 – 2 seconds between readings.

 As per serial measurement in rats, measure mouse IOP at the same time of the day and under consistent lighting conditions.